advancedresearch/joker_calculus/README.md

 1 ?0 = 1 (in Closed variant) = Something who stands for 0 but "embraces" 1
 ```

-This also allows expression positions that are co-dependingly "stuck in inauthenticity":
+This also allows expressing positions that are co-dependingly "stuck in inauthenticity":

 ```text
 !(1 0) = 0 ?0 = Something who stands for 0 but "can not perceive itself from" 1